Dromtarriffe GAA

 Dromtarriffe GAA is a Gaelic Athletic Association club based in the north-west of County Cork, Ireland.
 The club is affiliated to the Duhallow division of Cork GAA.
 Their hurling team currently competes in the Duhallow Junior A Hurling Championship and their football team currently competes in the Cork Intermediate A Football Championship.

+History

+Dromtarriffe GAA club was originally formed in 1885.
+It is named for the parish and townland of Dromtarriffe (or Dromtarriff or Dromtariffe).
+The parish is centred on the small village of Dromagh.

-The club has historically been concerned with the game of Gaelic football, but also fields teams in hurling competitions.
-Dromtarriffe (or Dromtarriff or Dromtariffe) is a small townland, as well as being the name of the parish in the same area.
-It is not a village, but the parish is centred on the very small village of Dromagh, which is around half a mile from the townland of Dromtarriffe.
+The club has historically been concerned with the game of Gaelic football, and won the Cork Senior Football Championship in 1893.
+It also fields teams in hurling competitions.

 Football

 Dromtarriffe is one of the few clubs within Duhallow to have won the Cork Senior Football Championship.
 The club fields teams in the Duhallow Junior A Football Championship, and their successes have included a win in the Duhallow 2005 final against Ballydesmond.
 They then lost to Erin's Own in the 2005 Cork Junior Football Championship.
 Their latest successes include winning the Junior A county championship in 2018, defeating Kilmacabea 2-9 to 2-8.
 Two late goals from Darren O'Connor turned the tide after being down five points.

 Dromtarriffe also have a Ladies' Gaelic football team in the club.